I have a question - FAQs

-MEND is the Midlands, East and North Dublin region, made up of four Higher Education Institutions (HEIs): Athlone Institute of Technology (AIT); Dublin City University (DCU); Dundalk Institute of Technology (DkIT); and Maynooth University (MU).
+MEND is the Midlands, East and North Dublin region, made up of four Higher Education Institutions (HEIs): Technological University of the Shannon: Athlone campus (TUS Athlone); Dublin City University (DCU); Dundalk Institute of Technology (DkIT); and Maynooth University (MU).

 The All-Island Research Observatory (AIRO) undertakes academic and applied mapping research and produces spatial datasets and specialist tools to aid in their analysis.
 To find out more about AIRO click here: http://airo.maynoothuniversity.ie/